0a-/DB-Butler/readme.md

 Read the <a>docs on flexiablity here</a> to learn more about how you can utilize it.

-4. ManyToOne / OneToMany Relation:
+4. OneToOne / ManyToOne / OneToMany Relation:
 -------------

 Now let's say you want to collection "book" to establish a "haveOne" relation with "author",  it can be easily done with `.ofOne()`